The questions entrepreneurs ask

 We step into situations where few other lenders would play, and our returns are commensurate with our willingness to assume risk.
 When we are a substitute for equity, we are by definition more costly in the short term (because it is a loan: there is interest and principal to service), but will become far cheaper than equity at an exit (because the investor takes home a good portion of the proceeds from the sale).

-b) Upside Warrants, equity kickers, bonuses, and/or royalties.
+b) Upside: warrants, equity kickers, bonuses, or royalties.

 Security Ranking: First position, or second position behind a line of credit.

-What information should I prepare to maximize my chances of securing Gap Debt™ ?
+What information should I prepare to maximize my chances of securing Gap Debt™ or Private Credit?

 As a lender, our objective is to get our loan back with a return that is commensurate with our risk.
 In putting together information, keep this in mind: we want to take care of the downside, and in our view the upside will take care of itself.
 Being a lender that focuses on cash flows instead of assets, we spend a lot of time performing due diligence on your financials, both historicals and forecasts.
 Be ready to provide annual statements (at least review engagements) prepared by a reputable accounting firm, interim in-house statements, and projections for at least a year with detailed assumptions (e.g. a customer-by-customer sales pipeline).